ofstudio/voxify/README.md

     - The bot will process the video and add it to your podcast feed
     - Access your RSS feed at `https://yourdomain.com/rss.xml`
     - Subscribe to the feed in your favorite podcast player

+### Bot commands

+- /start — Shows a quick introduction and how to use the bot.
+- /info — Displays current feed details: title, description, author, language, categories, keywords, explicit flag, website and artwork links (if set), episodes count, and your RSS URL.
+- /build — Manually rebuilds the RSS feed file (rss.xml) from all stored episodes.
+Useful after changing feed metadata or if you need to regenerate the file.
+If there are no episodes yet, you'll get a notice instead.

+Note: Only users listed in `TELEGRAM_ALLOWED_USERS` can interact with the bot.

 ### Currently Supported Platforms